 - Select Wi-Fi Setup and choose your home network.

-- Once connected, your thermostat will automatically adjust for optimal energy efficiency.
+- Enter your Wi-Fi password and tap Connect.
+Once connected, your thermostat will automatically adjust for optimal energy efficiency.